morganbanet/art-course-api/readme.md

 - [Express](http://expressjs.com/) - Web framework for Node
 - [MongoDB Atlas](https://www.mongodb.com/atlas) - NoSQL database in the cloud
 - [Mongoose](https://mongoosejs.com/) - Object modelling for MongoDB data
+- [Compass](https://www.mongodb.com/products/tools/compass) - GUI for MongoDB querying & analyzing
 - [Postman](https://www.postman.com/) - API testing & workspace environment
 - [Render](https://render.com/) - Hosting & deployment

 ## Usage

+Rename the "configenv" file in the config folder to "config.env" and update the values/settings appropiately.

 ### Making requests

-Make requests to the API using the following URL pattern.
-Please refer to the documentation to see each available request in more detail.
+Make request to the API using the following URL pattern.
+Refer to the documentation for more details.

 ```
 https://creative-arts-institute-api.onrender.com/api/v1/<resource>
 ```

 Requests are limited to 100 per 10 minute window.
-Requests exeecing this limit will respond with a timeout.
+Requests exceeding the limit will respond with a timeout.

-### Build app

-Rename the "configenv" file in the config folder to "config.env" and update the values/settings appropiately.

-#### Install dependencies
+### Install dependencies

 ```
 npm install
 ```

-#### Run app
+### Run application

 ```
 npm run dev       // Run in development
 npm run start    // Run in production
 ```

-## Future development
+## Continued development

-- Currently emails are stored in a Mailtrap test account, so will not reach a users inbox.
-Email delivery platform will be moved over to Sendgrid in future.

-- There is no front-end solution for the API.
-A front-end website for this API is considered for development.
+- Change email delivery platform from Mailtrap to SendGrid
+- Front-end solution built on the React framework

 ## Contact